Maternity leave

 Is there anything I should be aware of following an employee’s return to work?

-Managers should be aware that changes may have taken place during an employee’s maternity leave and should therefore ensure that the employee feels welcomed and updated accordingly on their return.
-The employee must complete the Expectant and New Mothers training course and complete the accompanying Expectant and New Mothers Risk Assessment and you should review this with the employee to ensure that any actions/adjustments are implemented as necessary.
+The employee must complete the Expectant and New Mothers training course and the accompanying Expectant and New Mothers Risk Assessment (accessed via the health and safety training page - under the heading "Pregnancy and new mothers") and you should review this with the employee to ensure that any actions/adjustments are implemented as necessary.

 An employee on maternity leave has the right to the same job, or if not reasonably practicable a similar job, on the same terms and conditions that they held prior to going on maternity leave.
 Any problems should be discussed with your Human Resources Business Partner.